Aspect

 • developing structured plans where appropriate

-Chris CarterChris Carter is an educator and reflective practitioner working at the intersection of psychology, education, and creative practice.He holds Master’s degrees in Psychology and Audio Engineering and has over twenty years’ experience in higher education, including academic leadership, staff development, and research supervision.Alongside his academic work, he has a longstanding background in music production and related fields, which continues to inform his interest in reflective practice, creative identity, and personal agency.
+Chris CarterChris Carter is an educator and reflective practitioner working at the intersection of psychology, education, and creative practice.He holds Master's degrees in Psychology and Audio Engineering, is a Graduate Member of the British Psychological Society, and a Senior Fellow of the Higher Education Academy.
+He has over twenty years' experience in higher education, including academic leadership, staff development, and research supervision.Alongside his academic work, he has a longstanding background in music production and related fields, which continues to inform his approach to reflective practice, creative identity, and personal agency.

 LinkedIn →

-ContactIf you would like an initial informal conversation, you are welcome to get in touch.
+ContactIf you would like an initial informal conversation, please contact me to arrange a complimentary 20-minute call.

 © 2026 Aspect Practice · Chris Carter